7 things children do instead of saying they aren't okay.

 Using alcohol to manage

-See any similarities?
-If we can find empathy for ourselves in these times we are much more likely to choose helpful strategies for managing stress and this is the message that we want to pass on to our children.
+If we can find empathy for ourselves in these times we are much more likely to choose helpful strategies for managing stress and model positive emotional regulation for our children.